 2. Jump in.

-If you are interested in a career in technology, you almost have to TRY to miss the resources available to learn, for whichever discipline you choose (i.e. Treehouse.com, as I mentioned earlier).
+If you are interested in a career in coding, you almost have to TRY to miss the resources available to learn, for whichever discipline you choose (i.e. Treehouse.com, as I mentioned earlier).
 Not everyone in the tech industry needs a degree in computer sciences.
 I sure as hell don’t have one!
 There’s a huge need for people who can grasp a concept, and know how to ask the right questions to implement it...and there’s a growing number of resources out there to help you make the leap.

 3. Continue to work.